 Depending on the type and quantity, the emotional impact builds, and, over time, it leads to stress, anxiety, or even depression.
 As a defense mechanism, you try to bring in even more new information, thinking it will distract your brain from the old, and with that action, the emotions and feelings will go away.
 But they don’t.
 Instead, they pile up.

 Sounds familiar?
 I know that it was a reality for me for a long time.
-As a writer, I would find any stimuli that could take my mind away from thinking that I had writer’s block.
+As a writer, I would find any stimuli that could take my mind away from thinking I had writer’s block.
 But that had the opposite effect.
 Instead of unlocking my creativity, it put additional locks on it.
 Dealing with the day-to-day reality of life put so much emphasis on everything else that my brain had to set creativity on the back burner.
-From an evolutionary perspective, that creativity is unnecessary for my survival, so it had to take a back seat.
+From an evolutionary perspective, creativity is unnecessary for my survival, so it took a back seat.
 As days, weeks, and months went by, that seat went farther and farther behind me.

 So, in this mad scenario, journaling steps in.

 The Benefits of Journaling

 There are physical, mental, and psychological traumas that we all have experienced at one point or another in our lives.
 They leave deep marks in our minds, and we carry them with us everywhere.
 The act of writing, not only concerning the events themselves but the way they made us feel, gives them a physical representation.
 The words on paper make those feelings tangible and real.
 They allow us to look at them, read them, and load them with substance, versus just being a mush inside our heads.
 By jotting down those feelings, we put ourselves on a path toward healing.
 I’m not saying that writing solely will heal all of those wounds, but it’s a great tool to have along the way, and it’s something that you can do by yourself.